April 9, 2022

 Tony came away with three shiny medals from the 39th Annual National Veterans Wheelchair Games in Louisville, Kentucky.
 Tony scored GOLD in PowerLifting and Wheelchair Slalom, a BRONZE in the Team Challenge (Weight Sled Pull).

 The event took over part of a strip mall right in downtown Louisville.
 Here, Tony can be seen throwing a javelin as part of the Super G invitation.

 Shock & Awe 2.0: Saluting Veterans With Grace

-For the first season, the podcast’s goal has been to provide information and stories on the staff, founders, and leadership teams of the non-profit organizations in Colorado that are truly making impactful change for veterans and their families.
+The podcast’s goal has been to provide information and stories on the staff, founders, and leadership teams of the non-profit organizations in Colorado that are truly making impactful change for veterans and their families.

-Organizations interviewed this season include Support-A-Soldier, Colorado Veterans Project, Warrior Bonfire Program, Veterans to Farmers, VFW Post #1, Special Forces Foundation, Vail Veterans Program, Angels of America’s Fallen, Freedom Service Dogs, Honor Bell Foundation, and Healing Warriors Program.
+Organizations interviewed include Support-A-Soldier, Colorado Veterans Project, Warrior Bonfire Program, Veterans to Farmers, VFW Post #1, Special Forces Foundation, Vail Veterans Program, Angels of America’s Fallen, Freedom Service Dogs, Honor Bell Foundation, and Healing Warriors Program.